fish-shop/syntax-check/README.md

   uses: fish-shop/syntax-check@v1
 ```

 By default, all files under `$GITHUB_WORKSPACE` with a `.fish` file extension are checked.
-To specify a different file patterns to match against, provide one or more space-seperated values for the `patterns` input.
+Specify one or more space-seperated values for the `patterns` input to override the default behaviour.
 For example, to check all `.fish` files starting in the `src` directory and descending into subdirectories:

 ```yaml
 - name: Syntax check